-Anytime the lines are disconnected and reconnected, be sure to do a line continuity check under the supervision of a licensed FAA Master Rigger.
+Any time the lines are disconnected and reconnected, a line continuity check must be performed.
+This should always be done under the supervision of an FAA-licensed Master Rigger.

-Only use Exile sliders on your Gryphus, as they are specifically designed and sized for this canopy.
+Important Note: Only use Exile sliders with the Gryphus 2 canopy, as they are specifically designed and sized for optimal performance with this model.